-What types of website can the builder create and how many can you host?
+What types of website can the builder create, and how many can you host?

-How well optimized for search engines is the site and how easy is it to accomplish optimization?
+How well optimized for search engines is the site, and how easy is it to accomplish optimization?

-Most of the builders we used allow you to add your own code in some form (even if it’s just limited to a box or the sidebar), but Wix had the most extensive list of add-ons (300 to 500) via its marketplace.
+Most of the builders we used allow you to add your own code in some form (even if it’s limited to a box or the sidebar), but Wix had the most extensive list of add-ons (300 to 500) via its marketplace.
 Some of these are free and others are premium.
 SquareSpace, Weebly, and Site123 also had a respectable amount of add-ons to choose from.

 If you make a mistake in the builder, can you easily go back?

-Weebly is king in this category as not only can you just use the keyboard shortcut for undo (Ctrl+Z) to go back on your latest action, you can also restore deleted blocks, pages, blog posts, and even an entire site.
+Weebly is king in this category because not only can you just use the keyboard shortcut for undo (Ctrl+Z) to go back on your latest action, you can also restore deleted blocks, pages, blog posts, and even an entire site.
 This essentially works like a recycle bin in Windows.
-Site123, XPRS and SquareSpace are similar, but the latter only stores pages in the bin for 30 days.
+Site123, XPRS, and SquareSpace are similar, but the last only stores pages in the bin for 30 days.

 Can you get fast and adequate help if you’re stuck or need a question answered?

 Strikingly has the most support options, including email, live chat, and phone.
 Their live chat response was also just one minute—the fastest of the bunch.
-For everyone else live chat responses were always a matter of minutes, while responses that came by email were always within a few hours.
-Unfortunately Weebly and SquareSpace failed to respond to support emails, while Voog failed to respond to live chat.
+For everyone else, live chat responses were always a matter of minutes, while responses that came by email were always within a few hours.
+Unfortunately, Weebly and SquareSpace failed to respond to support emails, while Voog failed to respond to live chat.

-Is there a blogging solution and how advanced is it?
+Is there a blogging solution, and how advanced is it?

-We checked our 10 builders (all which had dedicated blogging solutions) for the ability to schedule posts (write them and have them go live at a set time), send a newsletter to followers of the blog, and whether there were different levels of editing (i.e. admin and contributor).
-Wix, SquareSpace and Weebly passed with flying colours; while Yola, Strikingly and XPRS could only accomplish the newsletter; Duda could schedule and edit, Voog could send a newsletter and edit, and Site123 could only schedule posts.
+We checked our website builders (all of which had dedicated blogging solutions) for the ability to schedule posts and have them go live at a set time, the option of sending a newsletter to blog followers, and whether there were different levels of editing (i.e., admin and contributor).
+Wix, SquareSpace, and Weebly passed with flying colors.
+But Yola, Strikingly, and XPRS could only accomplish the newsletter; Duda could schedule and edit; Voog could send a newsletter and edit; and Site123 could only schedule posts.